nishihatapalmer/TreeTable/README.md

 ```

-## Building the tree
+## Building a tree

-The `TreeTableModel` does not build the tree nodes for you.
+The `TreeTableModel` **does not** build the tree nodes for you.
 You must create nodes and child nodes using `TreeTableNode` or a subclass, and assign the correct user objects to the nodes.

+### Dynamically building a tree
 You can dynamically build nodes on expand, or remove them on collapse, by implementing the `TreeTableEvent.Listener` and responding to expand or collapse events.

 If on dynamic expand there are no child nodes to be added, you can set the node to not allow children `node.setAllowsChildren(false)` in the tree event.
 The node will no longer display expand or collapse handles.

+## The tree column
+The tree column is the column in which the tree structure is rendered.

-## Expanding and collapsing nodes
+### Expanding and collapsing nodes
 Selected nodes can be expanded or collapsed by clicking to the left of the expand handle, or via the keyboard with the `+` and `-` keys.
 The keys to use are configurable by calling `model.setExpandChar()` and `model.setCollapseChar()`.
 You can set them both to be the same char if you prefer, e.g. space bar toggles expand/collapse.

-## Rendering the tree column
+When a node expands or collapses, it fires a `TreeTableEvent`, which you can subscribe to.
+A listener has the option of cancelling the event.
+It is allowed to make modifications to the tree structure for the node being processed and any of its children.
+It must not modify other areas of the tree.

+### Icons
+To supply icons for nodes in the tree column, override `TreeTableModel.getNodeIcon(node)`.

+### Column

 The column which renders the tree defaults to the first column.
-This can be changed by setting the `treeColumn` to the model index of the tree column in which the tree should appear.
+This can be changed by calling `model.setTreeColumn(columnIndex)` to the model index of the tree column in which the tree should appear.

+### Renderer
 By default, the tree column uses a `TreeTableCellRenderer`.
 You can use a different renderer (or a subclass) if you prefer, by specifying the renderer to use when you create the TableColumns in the `model.getTableColumn()` method.
 TableColumns let you set the cell renderer and the cell editor to use for that column.

 If implementing a different tree renderer, you should also implement a `TreeClickHandler` which determines whether a click in this column is an expand or collapse event.
 Then set the `TreeClickHandler` using `model.setTreeClickHandler()`

 In general, you probably don't want to implement your own tree renderer from scratch, unless there is something particularly unusual.
 You can easily subclass the `TreeTableCellRenderer` to add different formatting, and return your subclassed renderer in the appropriate TableColumn.

-## Rendering the table header
+## Table headers
 By default, a `TreeTableHeaderRenderer` is used to render the table header.
 This displays multi-column sorts by adding the number of the sort column as well as the ascending/descending icons.

 You can use a different header renderer if you like - just use one of the `bind()`  methods that lets you specify an alternative header renderer, or set it yourself on the `JTable` directly.
 The header renderer has no knowledge that there is a tree being rendered.

 ## Sorting
 Sorting is enabled by default, giving a multi-column sort (up to three columns).

+### Column sorting
-For each column that sorting is defined on, the following comparators will be used:
+For each column that sorting is defined on, the following comparators will be used on the column values in this precedence order:

-1. If a custom comparator has been defined for that columnn, it will be used.
-2. If no custom comparator, if the node values implement `Comparable` then they will be compared directly.
+1. Custom comparator, if defined.
+2. Compared directly, if they implement `Comparable`.
-3. If no custom comparator and they do not implement `Comparable`, they will be compared on their string value.
+3. Compared on their string values.

 Custom comparators can be supplied for any column by overriding `TreeTableModel.getColumnComparator()`.

+### Grouping
+If you want to group nodes by some feature of a node user object that isn't a column value, you can set a node comparator that implements `Comparator<TreeTableNode>` by calling `model.setNodeComparator(comparator)`.

+For example, some nodes represent files and some folders, and you'd like all the folders to be grouped together, and all the files, with column sorting within those groups.
+This can be achieved by setting a node comparator that makes folders "smaller than" files.

+If a node comparator is set, nodes will always be grouped by the comparator, even if no other columns are being sorted on.